chaos-polymtl/lethe/doc/source/examples/resolved-cfd-dem/sedimentation-1-particle/sedimentation-1-particle.rst

 	    set pressure order        = 1
 	end

 Here we use Q1Q1 elements.
-This case is only for demonstration purposes has such we want to propose a simulation that is not too costly to run.
+This case is only for demonstration purposes as such we want to propose a simulation that is not too costly to run.

 Mesh
 ~~~~~~